lynchm18/pytch-tutorials/chase/tutorial.md

 You can try the project now — click the *green flag* to run your program — and you should see the clouds as a nice backdrop.

+## Setting up the stage

+One useful thing we can do to test if the immage is the image we are expecting is to add the following code with an _assert_ function that checks the image is what we want and will report an error if the image is wrong.

 {{< commit test-backdrops >}}

+To see the error in action, change the name of the "clouds.jpg" to "bird.png"
 ## Making the Bird character

 Next we will make the bird character that the player will control.
 The